-Penn's Game Controls Douglas
+Penn's Got Game Control

 The trouble with "The Game" is that you never really know what is going on, who is real, who is part of the "game" or whether what we actually see is in fact some drug fuelled altered reality.
-At first it feels very clever, we get lead up dark alleys, a TV presenter starts talking directly to Nicholas whilst apparently reading the financial news and you are literally trying to piece together the puzzle to work out what is happening before you get to the end.
-But then it all ends up falling to bits as the clues never really have answers, pieces of the puzzle don't actually fit and at a rough guess I would say that over half of what you watch is all red herrings.
-Clever it may be, but not that clever to really make sense.
+At first it feels very clever, we get lead up dark alleys, a TV presenter starts talking directly to Nicholas from his TV at home whilst apparently reading the financial news and you are literally trying to piece together the puzzle to work out what is happening before you get to the end.
+But then it all ends up falling to bits as the clues never really have answers, pieces of the puzzle don't actually fit and at a rough guess I would say that over half of what you watch is in fact red herrings.
+"The Game" may be clever, but not that clever to really make sense.

-But despite this "The Game" is an engaging movie and not just because it pulls you in to try and solve the puzzle of what is going on.
+But despite this "The Game" is still an engaging movie and not just because it pulls you in to try and solve the puzzle of what is going on.
 Director David Fincher relies heavily on very dark scenes to build a lot of atmosphere and it works perfectly to create tension and mystery.
 In contrast he will suddenly smack you in the face with what could be classed as an over exposed scene allowing the blunt contrast between dark and light to add to the heady confusion.
 Add to the mix and ever present back story which concerns the suicide of Nicholas & Conrad's father, which is always there adding to the clues as to what is happening providing some meaning to various scenes.